OECS SWIMMING CHAMPIONSHIPS RESULTS - NBC SVG

-In the 3-Day 29th Organization of Eastern Caribbean States (OECS) Swimming Championships, Grenada won the overall title at Shrewsbury Aquatic Centre in Ratho Mill, on Sunday.
+A total of 122 new records were set at the 29th Organization of Eastern Caribbean States (OECS) Swimming Championships which ended at the Shrewsbury Aquatic Centre in Ratho Mill, last Sunday.

-Grenada Boys earned 660 points and their Girls 589 points for a total of 1, 249 points.
-Second was St Lucia 1,121.50 points overall, with 641 points for Boys and 480.50 points for Girls.
-St Vincent and the Grenadines finished third after their Boys totaled 527 points and their Girls 589 points for an overall total of 1, 116 points.

 Advertisement